deroshkin/7-point/README.md

     * generators.js
     * file_ops.js
     * bootstrap.min.js
+    * jquery-3.6.0.min.js
-    * jquery-3.5.1.slim.min.js
+    * jquery-ui.min.js
 * css
     * bootstrap.min.css
+    * jquery-ui.min.css

 The files 7-point.html, generators.js and file_ops.js are created by me solely for this app.
-The other 3 are standard libraries readily available online and used by a multitude of websites, provided here with no modifications.
+The other files are standard libraries readily available online and used by a multitude of websites, provided here with no modifications.
 I chose to provide them here, rather than linking to online versions, so that the app requires absolutely no internet connectivity to run.

-### Running
+### Running the app

 Open 7-point.html in your favorite browser.
 You will see 4 tabs: "Plot Line Generator", "Table of Plot Lines", "Outline Generator", and "Outline", the last of which will be grayed out until the first time you click on the